 From 1992 to 2001, Moore served as the Associate Director of Admissions for Utah State before being promoted to the Director of Admissions and Scholarships, a capacity he served in for four years.
 He then spent one year as the Director of Outreach for Student-Services followed by four years as the Student Involvement Officer and one year as an associate director within the Access and Diversity Center.

 A native of Leakesville, Miss., Moore graduated from Utah State with a bachelor’s degree in physical education and a master’s degree in education.
-He and his wife Debra are the parents of two sons, Grayson (21) and Jalen (19), who are both members of USU’s men’s basketball team.
+He and his wife Debra are the parents of two sons, Grayson (23) and Jalen (21), both Aggie letterwinners on the men’s basketball team.
 Jalen signed an NBA free agent contract with the Milwaukee Bucks in 2017.